-Riaan Manser is The epitome of courage and determination, Riaan Manser has re-written the definition of tenacity over the past ten years.
+Riaan Manser is the epitome of courage and determination, he has re-written the definition of tenacity over the past 20 years.

-> Riaan rose to prominence by becoming the first person to cycle around the perimeter of Africa.
+Riaan rose to prominence by becoming the first person to cycle around the perimeter of Africa.
 For over two years, alone and unaided, Riaan pedalled a staggering 37 000 km’s through 34 different countries, some of which rank as the most dangerous countries in the world.

 His achievement earned him the title: ‘Out There Adventurer of the Year 2006’ and his book, ‘Around Africa on my Bicycle’ became a best seller.

 Riaan experienced imprisonment (during his journey) in Equatorial Guinea and he was held captive by drugged teenage rebels in Liberia.
 On both occasions, he secured his release through his charm, amicable personality and exceptional powers of persuasion.

 To add to his achievements, Riaan Manser climbed Mount Kilimanjaro and descended to Lake Assal, the highest and lowest points on the continent.

 On seeing Riaan’s story on television, Nelson Mandela personally requested a meeting with Riaan, saying it was: “a performance that will inspire the youth of the continent”.